jjcchh/szoro-cv/README.md

 in players of a modified public goods game.
 * Learned to analyze collected data with Bayesian modeling using R and JAGS.
 * Performed literature reviews and assisted in preparing grant applications and IRB proposals

-### Research Assistant - Johns Hopkins Hospital
-##### July, 2011 - January, 2012
-With Pegah Touradji
-* Administered full battery of neuropsychological tests to patients at risk for early-onset dementia.
-* Assisted in participant recruitment, database management, literature reviews, and manuscript writing.

 ## Teaching
 ### Lecturer - Intro to Python Workshop, [QMSS](http://www.qmss.columbia.edu/), Columbia University